abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Most people use notes as a bucket for storage or scratch thoughts.md

 In this conception, notes are a way to [Close open loops](Close%20open%20loops.md), not to accumulate insight.
 The “real” work happens outside the notes; the notes are just a reference system which stores information which might help, or a write-once pile of “messy” thoughts (Khoe).

-These are not [Evergreen Notes](Evergreen%20Notes%208b05f5bf420f4caaad50f6fea2828638.md).
+These are not [[Andy Matuschak/Evergreen Notes|Evergreen Notes]].
 Most “storage-oriented” notes will never be useful again ([[Most people take only transient notes]]).
 More importantly, this framing misses that it’s possible for note-writing to be the “real” work ([Evergreen note-writing as fundamental unit of knowledge work](Evergreen%20note-writing%20as%20fundamental%20unit%20of%20knowledge%20work.md)).

 # Reference
 1. [Andy Link](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z5E5QawiXCMbtNtupvxeoEX&stackedNotes=zKGjQtsTKgscAoq271ZzKqw&stackedNotes=zNQV445UEcyLXVsRVgoVSfv&stackedNotes=zR6RRbCfY5rFkiimFnaJZKB)